Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Signing in and out is a relatively easy process considering what needs to be done to protect the children.
 However, you may have to wait in line either to drop them off or pick them up.
 Plan at least 5 minutes for the pick up or drop off process.
 If your children are 8 years old or older, they can be given the ability to sign themselves in and out on their own.

-The Navigator will tell you what’s happening and where your kids are at any given time.
-Check the Navigator to see if your children will be out of the Club or Lab at the time you want to sign them out – for instance, they could be up on the deck playing basketball.
-Using your Navigator to plan will save you a wasted trip.
+The Navigator app will tell you what’s happening and where your kids are at any given time.
+Check the app to see if your children will be out of the Club at the time you want to sign them out – for instance, they could be up on the deck playing basketball.
+Using the app to plan will save you a wasted trip.
 Also, when the kids are moving from one location to another, they will not allow you to sign them in or out, so there can be a 10-15 minute window where you have to wait.

-You can keep your child signed in to the Oceaneer Club/Lab while at Castaway Cay.
+You can keep your child signed in to the Oceaneer Club while at Castaway Cay.
 They will take the kids off the ship to special play areas for supervised games and activities throughout the day.
-If you do this, be sure to bring your Wave Phone with you.
-It will work on the beach.
+If you do this, be sure to bring your phone with you.
+The Wi-Fi covers much of Castaway Cay and the app tends to work OK.
 But if you want your kids to join you for some time on the island, make sure you know their schedule of activities.
 They eat lunch fairly early, and are taken back to the ship before the beach closes.

 Edge and Vibe

-Edge is the “tween” club for ages 11-13.
+Edge is the “tween” club for ages 11-14.
 Vibe is the teen club for ages 14-17.
-Disney will sometimes be slightly flexible about the age groups for these clubs, particularly if your child’s birthday is within three months of the cutoff age, if your child is on the ship with a friend or family member who is in the target age group, and if they have space in the club your child wants to attend.
+A 14-year-old can access both Edge and Vibe, but they will have to register for both.
+Disney will sometimes be slightly flexible about the age groups for these clubs, and will sometimes allow a child that is a little younger than the target age into the older teen club if they have space in the club your child wants to attend, especially if they have a friend or sibling in the older club.
 This is not guaranteed, but it’s worth asking.

 Characters

 The Disney Cruise offers many opportunities to meet characters.
 You will see most of the popular characters at some point or another on the Disney Cruise.
-Most greeting times are published in the Navigator, but if you want to get every photo opportunity, there is a phone number you can call that has a recording of the schedule.
+Greeting times are available in the Navigator app.
 The lines for character greetings usually start forming about 15 minutes before the scheduled greeting time, so if you can get there 10 minutes beforehand, you won’t have a long wait once the characters arrive.

-Bring your kids’ Disney costumes.
-The cruise is a great opportunity to get pictures of your daughter dressed as Belle with the real Belle herself, without having to wear the costume all day.
+Bring your kids’ Disney costumes, if they have any.
+The cruise is a great opportunity to get pictures of your daughter dressed as Belle with the “real” Belle herself, without her having to wear the costume all day.

 If you’re on a 7-night cruise, you may have an assigned Character Breakfast on one of the days of the cruise.
-(There are no Character Breakfasts on the Fantasy and on some itineraries of the Magic and Wonder.)
 You’ll get a chance for photos with all the main Disney characters, including Mickey and Minnie!

 Most of the character greetings will include a Disney professional photographer, so if your own photo doesn’t turn out you can still buy a memento from Shutters, the onboard photo location.